biozal/NewWorld/dm/Echor Empire/House Adams.md

    - **Lord James Cunningham of Southborough** - Married to Lady Elizabeth Cunningham.
 He is in his mid-70's.

+- **Thoros Collins of Wellesley**: He is Lady Elizabeth Cunningham older brother, in his early 70s.
+He is a tall and imposing man with short grey hair and bright blue eyes.
+He is a skilled warrior and has been known to lead armies into battle.
+He is married to  Eleanor Collins of Wellesley.

+  - **Eleanor Collins (Lowe) of Wellesley** Lady Elenaor is married to Lord Thoros Collins of Wellesley.
+She is in her early 60s.
+Lady Eleanor hails from Wellesley and is a petite woman with short curly blonde hair and soft brown eyes.
+They have two children: Richard and Caroline.

 ## Kent Family (Lady Elizabeth's family)

 - **William Kent of Weston**: He is Lady Elizabeth's father, in his late 70s.
 He is a tall and imposing man with short grey hair and bright blue eyes.
 He was known for his military prowess and was a respected general in the kingdom's army.
 He passed away several years ago.